Jabalpur district: Education

 Jabalpur is an important educational centre of the Madhya Pradesh state.
 Jabalpur has Rani Durgavati University, Jawahar Lal Nehru Krishi University, Madhya Pradesh Pashu Chikitsa University, Netaji Subhash Chandra Bose Medical College, Dharmashastra National Law University Madhya Pradesh Ayurvigyan University and Maharshi Mahesh Yogi Vedic University.
 Good educational institutes in Jabalpur include Govt.
 Engineering College, Medical College, Government M.H.
 College of Home Science and Science, Law Colleges, Post Graduate and under-Graduate Colleges.
 The Indian Institute of Information Technology, Design & Manufacturing (IIITDM) Jabalpur was established in January 2005.
 Institute would serve as an inter-disciplinary institution for education and research by keeping the concept of Product Lifecycle Management (PLM) in mind.

 It has some very reputed and old schools.
-Some of the schools are more than a century old.
+Some of the schools like Pandit Lajja shankar jha government modal higher secondary excellence school are more than a century old.
 Apart from these educational institutions there a number of institutes offering various professional courses in Computers, Fashion Designing, Fine Arts etc.